vivekupasani/pixsy/README.md

-# Pixsy - Capture, Connect, Create
+# Pixsy - Full Stack Social Media App

 **Pixsy** is a full-featured social media app where users can capture life’s best moments, connect with friends, and build a creative community.
 Developed with **Flutter**, **Bloc**, and **Firebase**, Pixsy offers an engaging, photo-centered experience across **iOS**, **Android**, and **Web** platforms.